eliasson/markuseliasson.se/content/article/defining-the-sequence-language.md

 taking place in the upcoming message exchange.
 Participants should have an optional description to allow for shorter names, but still allow for a detailed description within the document.

-Next, I think having multiple sequences in a single file, and later in a single diagram is quite useful for describing alternative or very similar sequences involving the same participants.
+This also enables having multiple sequences in a single file, and later in a single diagram.
+Which is quite useful for describing alternative or very similar sequences involving the same participants (e.g. login, and failed login sequences).

-Each sequence should then define the list of messages containing source, destination and the actual message.
+Each sequence should then define the list of messages containing _source_, _destination_ and the actual _message_.

 ### Words over symbols

 I thought this was pretty good, it allows me to describe actors and systems separately, where an actor is a human and a system is a system.
 And it's clear that **Alice** sends a message to **Acme**.
-The arrow notation was also something I was used to from websequencediagrams.com
+The arrow notation was also something I was used to from [websequencediagrams.com](http://websequencediagrams.com)

 Then I quickly realized that having different symbols for the type of message was problematic, would I render an asynchronous message as `~>`, a reply as `<-`?
 I came to the conclusion that using words are better than symbols.

 Symbols are only meaningful if the user has previous experience of those.
 Which in my case would require symbols to be established in the _domain_ of sequence diagrams.
 This is a well-known fact among [usability experts](https://www.nngroup.com/articles/icon-usability/), which says that an icon needs a label and standalone icons can be problematic.

 Thus, I replaced the arrows with the wording of **ask** or **tell** to better communicate the nature of the message (asynchronous or synchronous).
 I also changed **System** to **Object** since I though **System** was a bit to narrow.

-My draft was now:
+My next iteration of the language draft now looked like this:

 ```bash
 Actor Alice